 In order to release a remix of someone else's song, you must obtain permission from all copyright owners, which includes the owners of the copyright in the original composition (i.e. the writers and/or publishers) and the owners of the copyright in the original sound recording (usually record companies/labels).
 This permission is normally in the form of a remix agreement.

 If you release a remix, please select this option when creating your release.
-Please contact our Legal Team and provide the required documentation showing you have been granted the necessary permissions.
+You will need to fill out this form with your details and send through the correct documentation.
 After you have provided this and it has been approved, only then will your release be reviewed and sent to stores.